Job Title: Speech Language Pathologist (Full-Time)

 Key Responsibilities

-• Maintain accurate and timely documentation of treatment sessions and progress notes.
+Maintain accurate and timely documentation of evaluations, treatment sessions, and progress notes.

 Qualifications